stenhaug/dssg_stanford/resources/reference/reproducible_workflow.md

 We'll refer to DSSG-Chicago's reference for structuring [repositories](https://github.com/dssg/hitchhikers-guide/tree/master/sources/curriculum/0_before_you_start/pipelines-and-project-workflow).
 Create a new git repository with your group and start working here.
 Your organization structure should match this!

-### Submitting a bash script to run analysis
-You may need to submit a bash script to run a piece of your analysis.
-Follow the instructions [here](slurm_intro.md) to do this.